 One of the big differences is that adult health care services operate separately.
 That is, they don’t tend to have the team-based approach of paediatric services.

-This means that your child will need to be actively involved in her own treatment and know her own medical history.
+This means that your child will need to be actively involved in his own treatment and know his own medical history.
 You can help your child by talking together about this before and during transition.
 You could also help your child write up a medical history form (PDF: 41kb).

-If your child needs to see several specialists, he’ll need a referral for each one.
-Your child will need to keep up to date with his referrals too.
+If your child needs to see several specialists, she’ll need a referral for each one.
+Your child will need to keep up to date with her referrals too.
 GP referrals usually last only a year, although you can get referrals that last longer.

-Your child will need to organise specialist appointments herself.
+Your child will need to organise specialist appointments himself.
 The appointments might be at different locations and times, and the services might be less flexible about changing things to suit your child.

 There might be extra costs and charges for medication or equipment, because paediatric services are usually more subsidised.